COVID-19: Updates & resources for our community members

 Property Record Cards: Can be sent out by mail if you need it, and can be accessed all the time online at https://www.fremont.nh.gov/assessing/pages/online-property-look.
 Contact Jeanne, Kathy or Heidi in the Selectmen’s Office to have any of our forms mailed or emailed out to you.

 Filing for and renewals of Exemptions and Credits: Information for verification or renewal can be sent by mail or dropped off in the drop box; questions can be directed to Kathy Clement, email@example.com 895 2226 x 302.
 Forms can be downloaded from https://www.fremont.nh.gov/assessing/pages/credits-exemptions.
 Print and fill out and submit with necessary documentation (which we will return to you).
 We can also mail these to you.
-The deadline by Statute is April 15th annually.
+The deadline by Statute is April 15th annually, and has now passed for the 2020 tax year.

 Verification of Owners on Abutters List: Already created abutters lists can be emailed for ownership verification to email@example.com.
-Contact the Selectmen’s Office if you need assistance putting together a list or have access to the most-current information needed.
+Contact the Selectmen’s Office if you need assistance putting together a list or to get access to the most-current information needed.

-Building Inspections: Exterior inspections and life safety matters addressed as conditions permit.
+Building Inspections: Inspections and life safety matters addressed as conditions permit.
 All other inspection requests shall be directed to the Inspector at firstname.lastname@example.org 895 3200 x 309

 Building permits: Permit applications are available on the Town website and will be accepted via email, mail or drop box outside Town Hall.
 Payments are to be made by check only.
 Should you need to drop off plans or applications which will not fit in the drop box, please contact 895 3200 x 309 or email@example.com.